raspishake/rsudp/paper/paper.md

 strong motion.
-The publicly available distribution already contains many useful data-processing modules, including: sound alerts, automated and instantaneous social media notifications, data-forwarding, integrated logging, a miniSEED data archiver, and external script execution (for example, to control GPIO pins or some other user-specified action).
+The publicly available distribution already contains many useful data-processing modules, including: sound alerts, automated and instantaneous social media notifications, data-forwarding, integrated logging, a miniSEED data archiver, and external script execution (for example, to control input/output pins or some other programmable action).
 The combination of speed, easy-to-interpret visualization, and ease of customization makes `rsudp` a valuable and instructive companion to the Raspberry Shake family of instruments for researchers, students, and amateur seismologists alike.

 # Acknowledgements